 Traditional 3-tab shingles feature a fiberglass mat embedded in asphalt and covered by mineral granules.
-They get their name from the three “tabs” at the top of the shingle that is usually separated by quarter-inch grooves.
-Although the 3-tab shingles themselves sometimes cost slightly less than the more popular architectural shingles, labor costs narrow the cost gap because they are trickier to install.
-They are more difficult to align and are more flimsy, resulting in higher labor costs.
+They get their name from the three “tabs” at the top of the shingle, separated by quarter-inch grooves.
+While 3-tab shingles sometimes cost slightly less than the more popular architectural shingles, they are trickier to install as they are more difficult to align and are more flimsy, resulting in higher labor costs.

-Today, the majority of NJ roof replacements are completed with architectural shingles, and for good reason.
+Today, most NJ roof replacements are completed with architectural shingles, for good reason.
 They are very durable, even when subjected to the extremes of New Jersey summers and winters.
-When you consider that a roof’s surface temperature can approach 170 degrees F on a hot day, you can easily understand why durability is a vital factor to consider.
+When you consider the surface temperature of a roof can approach 170 degrees F on a summer day, or temperatures well below freezing in the winter, it’s clear why durability is a vital factor to consider.

 *Photo courtesy of Owens Corning

 Given the numerous advantages of architectural shingles, why would an NJ homeowner choose traditional 3-tab shingles?
 They are mainly useful for repairing an existing 3-tab shingle roof.
 Repairs to such a roof must be completed with 3-tab shingles because thicker architectural shingles are generally incompatible with the thinner 3-tab shingles.

 Whenever you make a major decision about your home, it is helpful to get an expert opinion.
-Therefore, when you are making important decisions about architectural vs other shingles, it’s ideal to get guidance from a factory-certified roofing contractor.
+Therefore, when making important decisions about architectural versus other shingles, it’s ideal to get guidance from a factory-certified roofing contractor.
 “Factory-certified” means that a roofing manufacturer has established that the contractor is qualified to install its products to their specifications.

-For more than 40 years, CRS has provided NJ homeowners with all the roofing services they require, from periodic inspections and routine maintenance to emergency repairs and complete roof replacements.
-When you are looking at architectural vs other shingles, count on the pros at CRS to help you assess your options.
+Since 1977, CRS has provided NJ homeowners with all the roofing services they require, from periodic inspections and routine maintenance, to complete roof replacements.
+When looking at impact-resistant architectural shingles versus other shingles, count on the pros at CRS to help you assess your options.